getify/You-Dont-Know-JS/async & performance/ch4.md

 it.next( data );
 ```

-That's resuming the generator with the response data, which means that our paused `yield` expression receives that value directly, and then as it restarts the generator code, that value gets assigned to the local variable `text`.
+That's resuming the generator with the response data, which means that our paused `yield` expression receives that value directly, and then as it resumes the generator code, that value gets assigned to the local variable `text`.

 Pretty cool, huh?